 1. Criterion 1: This module will have a maximum of 130 test items in the EoM AKT (60% weighting of overall module mark) and a maximum 70 test items in the EoY AKT (40% weighting of overall module mark).
 The test items will be a combination of SBA or VSA questions, each item counting 1 mark.
 There is no negative marking used.
-Standard setting is done using the modified Angoff (primary) and modified Cohen (secondary, if
+Standard setting is done using the modified Angoff (primary) and modified Cohen (secondary, if needed).
+To pass this module at the end of the year, a student must achieve an overall module mark equal to or above the overall module pass mark.

-- needed).
-To pass this module at the end of the year, a student must achieve an overall module mark equal to or above the overall module pass mark. - Criterion 2: A student must achieve a mark equal to or above the Minimum Acceptable Score (MAS) for all knowledge FTs which contain at least 25 items at year end to pass the module.
-Small FTs with less than 25 items will be for formative feedback only. - 3.
+- 2. Criterion 2: A student must achieve a mark equal to or above the MAS for each knowledge FT to pass the module. - 3.
 Criterion 3: A student must achieve a successful sign-off in their e-portfolio section related to this module.
 This will include aspects of professional behaviour and satisfactory attendance and engagement with the learning activities of this module.